HoGentTIN/linux-training-hogent/modules/squid/030_squid_theory.md

 ## name resolution

-You need name resolution working on the `squid` server, but you don\'t need name resolution on the clients.
+You need name resolution working on the `squid` server, but you don't need name resolution on the clients.

     [student@linux ~]$ wget http://grep.be